Cigars are divided into two basic forms:

 Storage of Cigars

-Cigars should ideally be stored in a properly manufactured humidor at their optimal temperature and humidity levels.
+Ideally, cigars should be stored in a properly manufactured humidor at the optimal temperature and humidity levels.
 Stable temperature and humidity control is critical for cigars.
-Cigars should also be stored where they can not be affected by strong odours or fumes (paint, varnish, petrol, etc.).
+Also, cigars should be stored where they cannot be affected by strong odours or fumes (paint, varnish, petrol, etc.).

-Storing cigars in their original boxes is recommended, rather than on open display shelfs.
+Storing cigars in their original boxes is recommended, rather than on open display shelves.
 This protects the cigars from light and it is argued that confinement in boxes results in better aging.
-A humidor should never be subject to direct sunlight because of temperate fluctuations.
+A humidor should never be subject to direct sunlight because of temperature fluctuations.

 Storing cigars in their cellophane sleaves is an academic argument for modern Cuban cigars.